appsody/website/content/docs/stacks/package.md

     REPO            	    ID            	VERSION  	TEMPLATES        	DESCRIPTION
     dev.local	            <stack-id>	    <version>   *<template>	        <stack-description>
     ```
-1. Create a new directory where you want to initialize your project (e.g. `mkdir my-project`).
+1. Create a directory to initialize your project in (e.g. `mkdir my-project`).

 1. Navigate to the directory of your new project (e.g. `cd my-project`).